Play · The Machine Behind It

 So I built it an operating system.
 Not a kernel in the classical sense, but a life layer: a git-tracked vault of markdown where every fact and decision has one home, a rules file the assistant loads before it acts, small command-line helpers that let it read my real inbox and real calendar and real bank ledger, and a set of rituals that keep the whole thing honest.
 It lives in the terminal, because the terminal is where tools compose.

 The result reads like science fiction and runs like plumbing.
 My mornings open with a briefing that already knows the day; my captures file themselves under the right project from whatever device is nearest; my sessions end with the record updated, the work committed, and tomorrow’s first move named.
-The machine serves the map, and the map is mine.
+The machine serves the life, and the life is mine.

 The parts